-This is a required event for all new HOPE parents and typically takes place one evening in early August.
-Topics covered include how to successfully transition to a University-Model® School, the basics of homestudy and time management, a brief review of policies and procedures, and a question and answer session.
+New Parent Orientation is a required event for all new HOPE parents and typically takes place one evening in early August.

-This is a required full-day (Saturday) event near the start of school in August and is designed for both new and returning HOPE families.
-It’s an amazing day full of fellowship and community-building time, intermixed with practical, subject-specific learning sessions led by field experts and designed to support parents in their role as co-teachers at HOPE.
+New and returning HOPE families attend Parent Training as a required full-day (Saturday) event near the start of school.
+This is a great day full of fellowship and community-building time with practical, subject-specific learning sessions led by educational experts and designed to support parents in their role as co-teachers at our school.

 Coffee and Curriculum

-This group of parents meets monthly morning drop-off after to collectively pray for our school, the staff, and needs within the families.
-This team is open to any parent who wishes to participate and regular attendance is not required.
+The prayer team is comprised of parents who meet monthly to pray for our school, staff, and personal needs for the families at HOPE Academy.
+This team is open to anyone who wishes to participate, regular attendance is not required.

 MEN OF HOPE

 The Men of HOPE strive to be the “hands” to lead service opportunities within the school and community, and this group is open to all HOPE fathers (and grandfathers).
 Currently the Men of HOPE provide a regular service day for our students and host the last day of school Field Day.
 The men catch up occasionally for burger nights and participate in Bible studies together.